Argopistes

 Human Relevance

 Agricultural pest of olive in southern Africa, where A. sexvittatus and A. capensis cause substantial damage to commercial and wild olive trees.
-A. tsekooni has been to southeastern North America as a agent for Chinese privet (Ligustrum sinense), though range testing indicates potential non-target effects on Oleaceae including ash, lilac, and native Forestiera species.
+A. tsekooni has been introduced to southeastern North America as a agent for Chinese privet (Ligustrum sinense), though range testing indicates potential non-target effects on native Oleaceae including ash, lilac, and native Forestiera species.

 More Details